Cartola: Biography

 Cartola became popular in the 1930s, recording many sambas, but prestige didn't translate into financial reward; to support his growing family, he worked as a bricklayer, fishmonger and cheese-seller, and his wife occasionally worked as a cook.

-By the late 1940s, things had taken a turn for the worse.
+By the late 1940s, things had become worse.
 At 38, Cartola had a long illness, and shortly after he recovered, his wife died from heart problems.
-One of his greatest hits, covered by many artists, "Sim (Yes)", was written during his grief.
-Cartola stopped playing and composing; he moved with his new wife, Donária, into the slum of Manilha, in Nilópolis, where he worked as a handyman.
+One of his greatest hits, sung by many artists, "Sim (Yes)", was written during his grief.
+Cartola stopped playing and composing; he moved with his new wife, Donária, into a slum in Nilópolis, where he worked as a handyman.